kazuki-4ys/le-code-wup-028-patch-4-riivolution/readme.md

 ## Issue

-Changing the code to activate the USB GCN Con 30 frames after entering the title scene has helped a lot,
+Changing the code to activate the USB GCN 30 frames after entering the title scene has helped a lot,

 but sometimes the GCN controller and the Wii Remotes will not respond at all

 when the communication with the Wii Remotes is lost.

+(Probably all IOSAsync related functions will die.)

 (This issue can be avoided by removing the batteries from the Wii Remote after entering the title scene.)